-There are four main types of institutions involved in microfinance activities in Bangladesh: (a) Grameen Bank; (b) NGO-MFIs that have received licenses from Microcredit Regularly Authority (MRA); (c) Commercial and specialized banks; (d) Government sponsored microfinance programs (e.g. through Bangladesh Rural Development Board-BRDB, cooperative societies and programs under different ministries of the Government).
-However, Grameen Bank and 10 large Microcredit Institutions (MFIs) represent near 90% market share of microfinance industry.
-Although micro finance has positive impact on the living standard of the poor (nearly 30 million), a large portion of poor people, hardcore poor in particular are yet out of microfinance's network.
-According to recent survey of Institute of Microfinance-InM (Access to Financial Services, Funded by UK Aid, 2011), about 41% of poor HH do not have access to any type of credit.
-Given this background, the paper will attempt to assess the present performances and challenges of microfinance programs in Bangladesh.
-The objectives of the paper are two fold: first, to review present achievements and challenges of micro finance programs in Bangladesh, and second, to put forward policy options to build a strong microfinance industry capable to meet financial services of the poor people for alleviation of poverty.
+There are four main types of institutions involved in microfinance activities in Bangladesh: (a) Grameen Bank; (b) NGO-MFIs that have received licenses from Microcredit Regularly Authority (MRA); (c) Commercial and Specialized banks; (d) Government sponsored microfinance programs (e.g. through Bangladesh Rural Development Board-BRDB, cooperative societies and programs under different ministries of the Government).
+However, Grameen Bank and 10 large Microcredit Institutions (MFIs) represent near 90% market share of the microfinance industry.
+Although micro finance has positive impact on the living standard of the poor (nearly 30 million), a large portion of the poor people, hardcore poor in particular, are yet out of micro finance's network.
+According to a recent survey of Institute of Microfinance-In M (Access to Financial Services, Funded by UK Aid, 2011), about 41% of poor HH do not have access to any type of credit.
+Given this background, the paper attempts to assess the present performance and challenges of microfinance programs in Bangladesh.
+The objectives of the paper are two fold: first, to review present achievements and challenges of micro finance programs in Bangladesh, and second, to put forward policy options to build a strong micro finance industry capable to meet financial services of the poor people for alleviation of poverty.

-The rest of the paper is organized into the following ways.
+The rest of the paper is organized in the following way.
 Review of literature is made in Section 2.
 Section 3 reviews the salient features of micro finance programs in Bangladesh.
 Section 4 analyses the achievements of micro finance programs.
 Section 5 analyses challenges that MFIs are facing in delivering services among the poor.
 Finally, Section 6 contains policy implications and conclusions.